zonggen/markus_scraper/README.md

 ## Description

 A command line tool to extract grades from Markus.
-Current version is limited to Markus at *University of Toronto* on.
-The course listing are available [here](https://markus.teach.cs.toronto.edu/).
+Current version is limited to Markus at *University of Toronto*.
+The course listing is available [here](https://markus.teach.cs.toronto.edu/).

 ## Install